-If these valves do not meet correctly, then instead of all blood exiting the heart, some of the blood will flow back into the heart chamber.
+If these valves do not meet correctly, instead of all blood exiting the heart, some of the blood will flow back into the heart chamber.
 The noise caused by the blood flowing back into the heart is called a murmur.

 Not all canine heart murmurs are serious.

-Some are said to be “innocent”.
+Some are “innocent”.

 Causes of Dog Heart Murmur

 Although some heart murmurs are innocent, canine heart murmur can also be a sign of some form of illness or serious heart disease.

 Some physical conditions that cause dog heart murmur include: